 How do I request disability accommodations?

-If you need assistance, have questions, or concerns:
+If you need assistance, or have questions or concerns, please:

 What are reasonable and necessary accommodations?